Avondale, AZ Birth Injury Lawyer | Phillips Law Group

 - Not monitoring the baby for signs of distress, such as elevated heart rate, rapid breathing, or lack of oxygen

 Call Today to Set Up a Free Consultation With an Avondale Birth Injury Lawyer

 You may have legal options, and it is important to discuss the situation with a licensed attorney who can determine what those options may be.

 Compensation can be very important to help you fund the medical treatment your child needs to either overcome his or her illness or manage his or her symptoms.
-Over more than two decades, Phillips Law Group has represented more than 155,000 clients and obtained more than $750 million in compensation, including verdicts in several Arizona counties.
+Over more than two decades, Phillips Law Group has represented more than 155,000 clients and obtained more than $1 billion in compensation, including verdicts in several Arizona counties.